kengraf/nadialin/README.md

 - Most points in given time frame wins.

 > [!WARNING]
-> As of June 2025 this repo is once again under active development.
+> As of August 2025 this repo is once again under active development.
 The ultimate goal of this effort is to allow cybersecurity clubs to host staged events.
 > __Expect broken items__

 ### What the event organizer needs to know